LIMwhatnameisavailable/BRCA-eRNA-Early-Detection/README.md

-# TCGA-BRCA eRNA Early-Stage Discrimination Project
+# TCGA-BRCA eRNA Early-Stage Detection Project

 ## 📌 Project Overview
 This repository contains the complete Python-based machine learning and deep learning pipeline for the early-stage discrimination of Breast Cancer (BRCA) using enhancer RNA (eRNA) profiles.